fermyon/cloud-plugin/README.md

     curl -LRO https://github.com/fermyon/cloud-plugin/releases/download/canary/cloud.json
     ```

-1. Update the manifest to modify the `url` field to point to the path to local package (i.e. `"url": "file:///path/to/cloud-plugin/plugin/cloud.tar.gz"`) and update the shasum.
+1. Update the manifest to modify the `url` field to point to the path to local package (i.e. `"url": "file:///path/to/cloud-plugin/cloud.tar.gz"`) and update the shasum.

 1. Install the plugin, pointing to the path to the manifest.

     ```sh
-    spin plugin install -f ./plugin/cloud.json
+    spin plugin install -f ./cloud.json
-    ```

-1. Run the plugin.

-    ```sh
-    spin cloud --help
     ```